-- 105 Fig. 2.
-Cryogenic Stator Design.
-CFD of a CAD of the stator both with and without the tangent plane.
-The critical features include the forward, backward, and normal fluid flows in the simulations.
-Changes in fluid velocity and distribution that are altered by the presence/absence of the tangent plane have been highlighted using arrows. - The second feature studied is sphericity of the spherical rotor.
-In previous demonstrations of spheres, rotors have been 110 manufactured with a cylindrical sample chamber transecting the sphere.
+The second feature studied is sphericity of the spherical rotor.
+In previous demonstrations of spheres, rotors have been manufactured with a cylindrical sample chamber transecting the sphere.
 This sample chamber is then sealed using two caps of Vespel® (Osborn Popp et al., 2020; Chen et al., 2018).
-However, when these spheres are spun in precisely machined Macor® stators, they exhibit poor spinning stability.
+However, when these spheres are spun in precisely machined ceramic-like stators, they exhibit poor spinning stability.
 Figure 3 shows a simulation of a spinning sphere with flat caps sealing the sphere chamber.
-This leaves a gap between the hemispherical cup and the rotor, causing turbulence and therefore spinning instability.
+This leaves a gap between the hemispherical bowl and the rotor, causing turbulence and therefore spinning instability.
 The use of a "blind hole" sphere eliminates this issue, giving rise to stable spinning.
-9.5 mm diameter grade 25 (+/- 0.0025 - 115 mm) sapphire spheres (Sandoz Fils SA) are used as a starting point to machine these "blind hole" spherical rotors.
-The 124 μL volume rotor features a cylindrical sample chamber 5 mm in diameter and 7.2 mm in depth made by Sandoz, which does not transect the sphere making the "blind hole" (Figure 4b).
-This sphere is also modified in-house on a 5-axis CNC to produce the large volume (223 $\mu$ L) sapphire spherical rotor sample chamber by hollowing the sphere to a thickness of 1 mm (creating a spherical-shell rotor) with a tolerance of 0.01 mm (Figure 4c).
-The caps, which seal the sample chamber, for both sphere designs are machined from Vespel®.
-The orientation of the sphere while spinning leads to microwave irradiation
+9.5 mm diameter sapphire spheres (Sandoz Fils SA) are used as a starting point to machine these "blind hole" spherical rotors.
+The 124 μL volume rotor features a cylindrical sample chamber 5 mm in diameter and 7.2 mm in depth, which does not transect the sphere making the "blind hole" (Figure 4b).
+This sphere is also modified to produce the large volume (223 μL) sapphire spherical rotor sample chamber by hollowing the sphere to a thickness of 1 mm (creating a spherical-shell rotor) (Figure 4c).
+The caps, which seal the sample chamber, for both sphere designs are machined from Vespel® which has a high microwave transmittance in the frequencies used for DNP at 7T (Helson et al., 2018).